Which Merrick Limited Ingredient Recipes Get

 And a fat-to-protein ratio of about 85%.

 Free of any plant-based protein boosters, this looks like the profile of a canned dog food containing a moderate amount of meat.

-Merrick Limited Ingredient Diet includes both grain-free and grain-inclusive canned dog foods using a moderate amount of named meats as its main source of animal protein, thus earning the brand 4 stars.
+Merrick Limited Ingredient Diet includes both grain-free and grain-inclusive canned dog foods using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.

-The following automated list (if present) includes all dog food recalls since 2009 related to Merrick.
+The following automated list (if present) includes all dog food recalls related to Merrick through February 2024.

 - Merrick Recalls Multiple Dog Treats (5/23/2018)